BVKien/C_Basic/README.md

 # C_Basic
-This is my summary C Programmingall Practice Exam Full 10 points for you guys.
+This is my summary C Programming all Practice Exam Full 10 points for you guys.
 Hope you can see it, get high score and have great learning career ;).

 # Using
 - git init